shiquan/shiquan.github.io/Yano/RunDEXSeq.md

-# Test for alternative expression with DEXSeq
+# RunDEXSeq

 [**Source code**](https://github.com/shiquan/Yano/tree/master/R/#L)

 ## Description

 This will test the test features and binding features are different expressed between groups with a generalised linear model.
-See DEXSeq and DESeq2 paper for details.
+See DEXSeq (PMID: 22722343) paper for details.

 ## Usage